blink38/talend_vault_data_loader_job/README.md

 vault_jks_password=jkspassword
 ```

-To create your vault.jks keystore, if needed, you have to get the vault SSL certificate and crete the keystore with the following command :
+To create your vault.jks keystore, if needed, you have to get the vault SSL certificate and create the keystore with the following command :

 ```
 keytool -importcert -file vault-cert.pem -keystore vault.jks -alias "vault.example.org"